unxed/ap/ap.md

         adjusted.

-        Code at the ends of logical code blocks often contains repeated fragments, such as "}" or "end;", which are definitely not unique (given ap's indentation-insensitive nature when matching snippets).
-        This can cause unwanted effects, such as capturing too little fragments.
-To avoid this, AI SHOULD add several subsequent lines of code in end_snippet, which will be more unique.
-Content field should be prepared accordingly.
+        Code at the ends of logical code blocks often contains repeated fragments, such as "}" or "end;", which are not unique within a file (given ap's indentation-insensitive matching).
+To avoid ambiguous or truncated range selections, AI SHOULD prefer using subsequent lines of code as end_snippet, for example the signature of the next function or the first lines of the following logical block.
+The content field SHOULD be prepared accordingly.
+        This strategy improves both snippet uniqueness and multi-line value consistency.
+        This should not be applied to DELETE action or the snippets located at the end of file.
+The RECOMMENDED approach for such cases is to make the end_snippet unique by including more bottom lines of code within the target block.

     3.  **List Item Alignment**: Each item in a YAML list (sequence) begins with a hyphen (`-`).
 All hyphens for items within the same list MUST have the exact